 Not every country has access to the same kind of menstrual hygiene products.
 For example, while tampons are readily available in the United States, the same isn’t true in many other countries.
 Plus, if you’re going camping or trekking for many days, you may not find any shop that sells feminine hygiene products.

 So, it’s essential to research what may be available at your destination.
-A simple google search can help you figure this out.
-We recommend that you find out which brands are available at the goal, too, as usage instructions may be different for each brand and may come as a shock to you if you’re unprepared.
+A simple Google search can help you figure this out.
+We recommend that you find out which brands are available at the goal, too, as usage instructions may differ for each brand and may shock you if you’re unprepared.

 Ideally, we recommend you carry a box of your preferred menstrual hygiene products with you on your travels.
-Menstrual cups and washable/reusable pads are the best products for hassle-free journeys.
-You only need to carry one or two of these, and you can travel comfortably without having to worry about running out.
+Menstrual cups and washable/reusable pads are the best for hassle-free journeys.
+You only need to carry one or two of these, and you can travel comfortably without worrying about running out.

 5. Carry the right disposal materials for your used products

-In that case, we recommend you carry a couple of zip lock bags and waste paper.
-Once you use the product, wrap it in paper and put them in the zip lock bag.
-This will prevent the smell from leaking out, and you can store the zip lock bag somewhere until you get access to a garbage bin.
-For example, if you’re using a menstrual cup, you can quickly pour the contents down the outdoor toilet pit and clean the cup for reuse.
+In that case, we recommend you carry a couple of zip-lock bags and waste paper.
+Once you use the product, wrap it in paper and put it in the zip lock bag.
+This will prevent the smell from leaking out, and you can store the zip-lock bag somewhere until you access a garbage bin.
+For example, using a menstrual cup, you can quickly pour the contents down the outdoor toilet pit and clean the cup for reuse.

 A note on product disposal.
-If you’re going on a long train/bus/plane journey, remember to consciously track the hours to change your products.
-While this may be uncomfortable to do when in a transit location, not changing your products every 3-4 hours (tampons) and 5-6 hours (pads) can cause Toxic Shock Syndrome.
+If you’re going on a long train/bus/plane journey, remember to track the hours to change your products consciously.
+While this may be uncomfortable in transit, not changing your products every 3-4 hours (tampons) and 5-6 hours (pads) can cause Toxic Shock Syndrome.

 6. Test your period clothing before you pack them

-As a general rule, always test the clothes you wish to use when on your period before you pack them for travel.
-This includes everything from inner and outer garments to make sure they are leak-proof and don’t show stains easily.
+Generally, always test the clothes you wish to use when on your period before you pack them for travel.
+This includes everything from inner and outer garments to ensure they are leak-proof and don’t show stains easily.
 Also, make sure your heating pads work well and aren’t faulty.

 Always remember to dress for your most bloated self.
 Your clothes will not be too uncomfortable or restrictive when you travel.